sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 ```
 dtc -I dtb -O dts -f devicetree_file_name.dtb -o devicetree_file_name.dts
 ```

-## Using device trees

-When the system boots up with a Linux kernel, the bootloader loads the device tree blob into memory and passes its address to the kernel as a command-line argument.
-The kernel then parses the device tree and uses the information to configure itself and initialize the necessary drivers for the hardware components described in the device tree.

-This dynamic configuration allows the same Linux kernel image to work on different hardware platforms without the need for recompilation.
-It provides a level of hardware abstraction and portability, making it easier to support multiple board variants or even entirely different systems with the same kernel.

 ### Basic Data Format
 The device tree is a simple tree structure of nodes and properties.
 Properties are key-value pairs, and node may contain both properties and child nodes.
 For example, the following is a simple tree in the  `.dts` format: